keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 from keras.layers import TimeDistributed

 video_input = Input(shape=(100, 3, 224, 224))
-# this is our video encoded via the previously trained vision_model (weights are reused)
+# This is our video encoded via the previously trained vision_model (weights are reused)
 encoded_frame_sequence = TimeDistributed(vision_model)(video_input)  # the output will be a sequence of vectors
 encoded_video = LSTM(256)(encoded_frame_sequence)  # the output will be a vector

-# this is a model-level representation of the question encoder, reusing the same weights as before:
+# This is a model-level representation of the question encoder, reusing the same weights as before:
 question_encoder = Model(inputs=question_input, outputs=encoded_question)

-# let's use it to encode the question:
+# Let's use it to encode the question:
 video_question_input = Input(shape=(100,), dtype='int32')
 encoded_video_question = question_encoder(video_question_input)

-# and this is our video question answering model:
+# And this is our video question answering model:
 merged = keras.layers.concatenate([encoded_video, encoded_video_question])
 output = Dense(1000, activation='softmax')(merged)
 video_qa_model = Model(inputs=[video_input, video_question_input], outputs=output)